faisworld/fais-web/.github/instructions/copilot.md

 ---
 applyTo: '**'
 ---

 # Instructions for Copilot

 **Apply To**: This instruction file applies to all files in the project (`**` is a glob pattern meaning "all files and directories recursively").
 The `applyTo` field in the front matter determines which files these instructions should influence during code generation.

 ## Core Principles

-### The Comma Raiser Principle
+### The Simplicity and Comma Raiser Principle

+Remember and always apply: геніальність - у простоті (simplicity is a mother of invention).
 Always aim to elevate and improve code quality with each interaction.
 Just as a comma can change the meaning of a sentence, small improvements in code can have significant impacts on maintainability, performance, and clarity.

+Always take into consideration SEO while generating app's pages, code or snippets.
+Look at the code as a whole to fix the parts of it further.
+Remember about interconnectivity and interdependability of the code.
+Use mardownlint rules when working with the code and especially .md files.

 ### Simplest Solution First